GreyPoupon24/Robot/README.md

 8:10 explaining how we classify different coins

-8:50 demoing classification of coins
+8:50 demoing classification of coins<br />